Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: System Model and Problem Formulation

 As in \eqref{LQR}, the LQR cost is determined by the system state $\mathbf{x}_{k,t}$ and the control input $\mathbf{u}_{k,t}$, which is mainly influenced by the control strategy that computes the control input based on the sensing output.
 We will not try to optimize the control strategy, which is beyond the scope of this work.
-Instead, we will focus on the impact of the communication ability on the LQR cost, and accordingly carry out computing and communication resource allocation.
+Instead, we will focus on the impact of the communication capability on the LQR cost, and accordingly carry out computing and communication resource allocation.

 We use the information entropy transmitted from the EIH to the robots per cycle to evaluate the communication capability.
-According to \cite[Theorem 5]{LQR}, in order to achieve a certain LQR cost $l_k$, the information entropy transmitted through channel $k$ in one cycle must satisfy the following constraint
+According to \cite[Theorem 5]{LQR}, in order to achieve a certain LQR cost $l_k$, the average information entropy transmitted through channel $k$ per cycle must satisfy the following constraint